 Soft Skills and Technical Skills Training – what is the difference?

+What are soft skills trainings and why does it matter?
 In the recruitment industry there is a saying:

 technical or hard skills will get a person an interview, but effective softskills will gain a job offer

 Soft skills are usually those personality or personal attributes that enable a persons social interactions and effectiveness.
 This can lead to enhanced (business) relationships, job performance and career prospects.
 Unlike technical or hard skills, which tend to be specific to a certain type of task or activity, soft skills are applicable to everyone in different measures.